Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 - click the roof there with the hammer in the active hand.

-**If roof supports are removed with the roof still present, the roof will collapse\!
+**If roof supports are removed with the roof still present, the roof will collapse!
 Collapsing roof may severely injure and even kill those in the roofed area, or even standing next to it.**

 <table>